Being an effective ally

 Explain that many people have struggled with these issues in the past.
-Admit that dealing with one's sexual or gender orientation can be a difficult and confusing process.
+Admit that dealing with one's sexuality or gender can be a difficult and confusing process.
 Recognise, too, that "coming out" can bring relief and excitement.
-There are no easy or fast answers Keep the door open for further conversations and help.
+There are no easy or fast answers so keep the door open for further conversations and help.
 If you are feeling uncertain, or don't think you can be supportive, refer them to someone who can be.

 Don't be surprised